18F/identity-gitlab/README.md

 and dynamodb stuff for remote state and locking are set up, then does the base deployment of the cluster and it's services.

-Run it like: `aws-vault exec sandbox-admin -- ./setup.sh gitlab-dev` where `gitlab-dev` is the name of your cluster.
+Run it like: `aws-vault exec tooling-admin -- ./setup.sh gitlab-dev` where `gitlab-dev` is the name of your cluster.

 NOTE:  Right now, you must run this in the account that is hosting the live